-In a first of its kind in the UK, RPS will support a large soil nutrient health scheme across Northern Ireland.
+In a first of its kind in the UK, RPS will support the four-year, £45 million project which will see a collection of soil samples taken from all 700,000 of Northern Ireland’s agricultural fields.

 Being rolled out by the Department of Agriculture, Environment and Rural Affairs (DAERA) and managed by Agri-Food and Biosciences Institute (AFBI), the four-year, £45 million project will see a collection of soil samples taken from all 700,000 of Northern Ireland’s agricultural fields.